5 Best Personal Loans for Contractors

 A personal line of credit lets you get approval for a particular amount, but you don't have to use all of it.
 You can borrow from that line of credit up to its maximum and only pay interest on what you take.
 Usually, repayment starts immediately and requires a minimum rather than a set payment, much like a credit card.

-These loans can work well for independent contractors because they let you fill in the gaps when income sags.
-It doesn't require collateral, but it does require an excellent credit score, usually at least 680.
+These loans can work well for independent contractors or a self employed person because they let you fill in the gaps when income or owner compensationsags.
+It doesn't require collateral from the sole proprietors, but it does require an excellent credit score, usually at least 680.

 4. A Debt Consolidation Loan

-Independent contractors have to pay for things that employees often have covered, from office supplies to workspace rental fees.
-These expenses sometimes add up to more than you have coming in, especially if your business has natural ebbs and flows.
+Independent contractors have to pay for things that employees often have covered, from office supplies to workspace rental fees, and not to mention they need to set aside their owner compensation share.
+These expenses sometimes add up to more than you have coming in net profit, especially if your business has natural ebbs and flows.

 Contractors in this position may benefit from a debt consolidation loan.
 These give you the money that you need to pay back your existing debts.